pregan23/u3_lesson_react_auth/README.md

 ## Persisting Logged In Users

-Nothing is more frustrating to a user than when an application that constantly kicks them back to a log in screen when they refresh.
+Nothing is more frustrating to a user than an application that constantly kicks them back to a log in screen when they refresh.
 Luckily, that's a simple fix.

 Open the `App.js` file.